 The story is notable for its sympathetic treatment of various Persian (what we now call Iranian) characters.

+CLOTHES.
 Speed looks elegant in his black tux, dancing in the night club.
-He is in the tradition of a famous Leyendecker illustration of the Arrow Collar man dancing.
-Later, Speed will wear a camel hair coat and scarf over his clothes.
+He is in the tradition of a famous Leyendecker illustration of the Arrow Collar man dancing (page 1, the first panel).

 The Basketball Mystery (1939).
 Writer: Gardner Fox.
 Art: Fred Guardineer.
 The owner of a basketball team asks Speed to figure out who is involved when crooked gamblers start putting influence on the team.
 This sports mystery is just plain fun.